dominicaq/FPSController/README.md

 - If a slope is too steep the controller will slide down it
 - Double jumping can be increased to any number when enabled
 - Can be affected by forces, Ex: Explosion force, Jump Pads, etc.
-- Can move up and down triggers tagged as ladders
+- Can move up and down triggers tagged as Ladder
+- Can swim in triggers tagged as Water, will drift slowly down if no input detected

 ## Player Camera
-- Aim punch
+- Aim punch * Will be revised soon *
-- Camera wobble
+- Camera wobble * Will be revised soon *

 ### Future Goals
 - Network when Unity releases their new network API
-- Add Swimming